flowcommerce/redux-fetch/README.md

 ## Usage

-The most important files are listed here, but look in the example for some extra stuff.
+The most important files are listed here, but look in the `./examples` directory for some additional information.

 ### Decorate route components